liboyue/BOOM/README.md

 For more options, run `boom --help`.

 ## Tutorial
-There are two examples for now.
-One is a toy pipeline showing how to use this framework, the other is an actual pipeline for the BioASQ challenge.

 ### BOOM Basics
 There are two main components to your BOOM pipeline: the modules and the configuration file.
 Each pipeline can have an arbitrary number of modules (n >= 1) but there is only one configuration file that defines the pipeline.
 BOOM works by instantiating each module and passing data along from one module to the next, allowing each to process and transform the data along the way.